 - Defended a lawyer and the lawyer’s firm against federal RICO, Fair Debt Collection Practices, fraud, constructive trust, unjust enrichment, and conversion claims.
 Motion to dismiss all claims granted.
 Motion for sanctions against plaintiffs’ counsel granted and affirmed on appeal.

-- Defended a lawyer against claims of breach of fiduciary duty and constructive fraud while serving as guardian of aged ward.
+- Defended a lawyer against claims of breach of fiduciary duty and constructive fraud while serving as guardian of an aged ward.
 Summary judgment granted for lawyer and affirmed on appeal.

 - Defended a law firm against claims by liquidator of insolvent insurer of negligence, fraud, constructive fraud and breach of fiduciary duty.
 Motion to dismiss granted, and affirmed on appeal.